The United Nations Convention on the Rights of the Child (UNCRC)

 The United Nations Convention on the Rights of the Child (UNCRC) is an international human rights treaty that grants all children and young people (aged 17 and under) a comprehensive set of rights.

 The UK signed the convention on 19 April 1990, ratified it on 16 December 1991 and it came into force on 15 January 1992.
-All of our policies and practices must comply with the UNCRC and we report to the United Nations every 5 years to show this.
+All UK government policies and practices must comply with the UNCRC.
+We report to the United Nations (UN) every 5 years on the progress we are making in implementing the convention.

 The Department for Education co-ordinates and publishes these reports on behalf of the UK government.

-In 2010, we also published a report assessing how well our legislation supports the UNCRC.
+In 2010, we published a report assessing how well our legislation supports the UNCRC.

-You can find more information on the UNCRC from their website.
+You can find more information on the UNCRC from the UNICEF website.